postgres-anywhere/pga.sh/content/en/docs/04-cluster-management/_index.md

 ```

 Any information that is set at cluster creation time will be shown in the output.

+### Cluster Life Cycle

+When a cluster is created (`pga cluster create`), it is started immediately and will appear with status `Running`.

+A cluster can be stopped, started, re-started (stop & start), and deleted.
+During the life cycle of a running or stopped cluster, the cluster data (PGDATA, configuration, and logs) are stored persistently on disk and are accessible in your file system.
+The data is fully deleted only at cluster deletion.

 ### Access Cluster Logs